 Globally, TB is the major pulmonary infection associated with the HIV epidemic.
 In sub-Saharan Africa, TB is probably the most common pulmonary complication of HIV infection: approximately one-third of persons with TB in Africa are also HIV positive.
 In contrast, as reported in the January 2002 issue of AIDS, TB accounted for less than 5% of pneumonias in a prospective study of 230 people admitted with HIV and pneumonia to an academic medical center in Atlanta, Georgia.

-The relative health of the immune system, as measured by the CD4 cell count, is the most important factor in assessing the risk for various opportunistic pulmonary infections (Table 1).
+Table 1).
 Typically, the severity of HIV infection can be stratified by CD4 cell count into several stages: above 500, 200-500, 50-200, and below 50 cells/mm3.
 A CD4 cell count above 500 cells/mm3 is indicative of a relatively intact immune system, and is typically seen in early HIV infection or after initiation of HAART and successful immune reconstitution.
 A CD4 cell count between 200 and 500 cells/mm3 signals immune suppression.
 When the CD4 cell count decreases below 200 cells/mm3, HIV infection has progressed to AIDS as defined by the U.S. Centers for Disease Control and Prevention (CDC).

 Among the various opportunistic pulmonary infections, bacterial pneumonia and TB are unique in that HIV infection increases the risk of contracting both illnesses even if the CD4 cell count is relatively preserved (above 500 cells/mm3).
 In addition, the overall risk of contracting bacterial pneumonia or TB increases as the CD4 cell count decreases.
 In contrast, pulmonary infections such as PCP, fungal pneumonias, Toxoplasma gondii pneumonia, and cytomegalovirus (CMV) pneumonia are typically seen only in the setting of severe immune suppression, after the CD4 cell count falls below 200 cells/mm3.